-None of them participated in Experiments 1 and 2.
-All participants were paid \$5.
-Of the 124 participants, 8 were removed for reporting a language other than English as their first language, and 6 were removed for having >70% errors in any one of the experimental conditions.
+removed for having > 70% errors in any one of the experimental conditions.
 Of the remaining 110 participants, 52 were male.
-The ages ranged from 19-64 with an average age of 32.9 years (standard deviation = 10.1).
+The ages ranged from 19 to 64 with an average age of 32.9 years (SD=10.1).

-Stimuli and Procedure

-Identical to Experiment 1 with the exception that: 1) only one set (Set 1) of neutral words were used given no differences were observed between the two sets in Experiment 1 (p > .8); 2) An additional 48 repeated-letter trials were included to enable the calculation of facilitation effects relative to this new baseline.
+Stimuli and procedure.
+Identical to Experiment 1 with the exception that: (1) only one set (Set 1) of neutral words were used given no differences were observed between the two sets in Experiment 1 (p > .8) and (2) an additional 48 repeated-letter trials were included to enable the calculation of facilitation effects relative to this new baseline.
 However, as noted in footnote 1, a programming error meant that the data from this condition were unusable and are therefore not reported below.